chandachewe10/RegEx-Local/README.md

-### B. 8 Atleast Characters Long, & Contains Atleast One Uppercase, One Lower Uppercase, A Number, & A Special Character  <br>
+### B. 8 Atleast Characters Long, & Contains Atleast One Uppercase, One Lowercase, A Number, & A Special Character  <br>
 - This is the recommended way of passwords implementations.
 The regex below might help  <br>
 `/(?=.*\d)(?=.*[a-z])(?=.*[A-Z])(?=.*[_@$!%*#?&]).{8,}$/` <br>